ronkeizer/ronkeizer.github.io/_posts/2014-11-05-upgrading-to-yosemite.markdown

 That's all, folks!

-# Update Jan 7th 2015
+### Update Jan 7th 2015

-You might encounter the following error when running a model with PsN:
+If after upgrading you encounter the following error when running a model with PsN:

 {% highlight bash %}
 Pirana: starting execute on run10.mod